agnesoft/agdb/agdb_web/pages/docs/guides/quickstart.en-US.md

                 .query())?;
 ```

-<br/> 6.
+<br/>6.
 Insert additional nodes representing some users and connect them with the "users" node:
-<br/><br/>
+<br><br>

 ```rs
 // We derive from agdb::UserValue